Pushing an App

-These tasks run after PAS loads the app droplet but before it launches the app itself to let the initialization script access the app language runtime environment.
+These tasks run after TAS for VMs loads the app droplet but before it launches the app itself to let the initialization script access the app language runtime environment.
 For example, your script can map values from

 $VCAP_SERVICES into other environment variables or a config file that the app uses.

 - Java: Initialization scripts for the Java buildpack require additional configuration.
 For more information, see How to Modify the Application Container Environment prior to Application Execution in the Knowledge Base.